 Program overview

 The Piping Foundation program at BCIT is designed to prepare students for entry-level employment in the piping trades, specifically in plumbing, steamfitting, and sprinklerfitting.
 This program offers a comprehensive introduction to the essential skills and technical theory required for a successful career in these fields.
-Students will gain hands-on experience and theoretical knowledge, equipping them to make informed decisions about their future career paths.
+Students will gain hands-on experience and knowledge that will equip them to make informed decisions about their future career paths.
 Upon completion, graduates will receive credit for level one apprenticeship technical training in their chosen field, along with valuable workplace hours towards their apprenticeship.

 The Piping Foundation program is structured as follows: